angelogalantiscuola/IT/temp/coding/web_dev/REST.md

 ## In depth

-REST, which stands for Representational State Transfer, is an `architectural style for designing and developing APIs` ([Application Programming Interfaces](./APIs)).
-It is a set of principles that define how two pieces of software can communicate with each other.
+REST, which stands for Representational State Transfer, is an `architectural style for designing and developing APIs` (==Application Programming Interfaces==) It is a set of principles that define how two pieces of software can communicate with each other.
 RESTful APIs are designed to be lightweight, scalable, and easy to use.

 **Key principles of REST:**